openebs-archive/openebs-docs/docs/snapshots.md

 ### Cloning and Restoring a Snapshot

 After creating a snapshot, you can restore it to a new PVC.
 For creating new PVC using the created snapshot, it needs different *storageclass* to be used.
-There will be a default storage class called **openebs-snapshot-promoter** will be created during the installation of *openebs-operator-0.7.2.yaml*
+There will be a default storage class called **openebs-snapshot-promoter** will be created during the installation of *openebs-operator*

 So, this will create a PVC referencing to this default  *storageclass* for dynamically provisioning new PV.